 It brings many new features to the table.
 Firstly, it has an auto backup with included WD Backup software so you can automatically back up photos, videos, music, and documents.
 Set it to your schedule.
 Just pick the time and frequency.
 You‘ll get password protection with hardware encryption, built-in 256-bit AES hardware encryption with WD Security software helps keep your content private and safe.

 Easily add a ‘return-if-found’ message as the password prompt in case your My Passport ever gets lost.
 It is compatible with Windows and it requires reformatting for Mac OS X operating system as well.
-Those who want to use this drive with their Mac and PC simultaneously, you can format it to exFAT file system to use it use it with both.
+Those who want to use this drive with their Mac and PC simultaneously, you can format it to the exFAT file system to use it with both.
 It is a solid and highly secure solution for your storage needs.